 Home and apartment vacancy rates are 7.0% in Downtown Utica East.
 NeighborhoodScout analysis shows that this rate is lower than 52.8% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-One of the unique characteristics of the Downtown Utica East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
+The Downtown Utica East neighborhood stands out for having an average per capita income lower than 99.9% of the neighborhoods in the United States.
 Also of note, 63.9% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In the Downtown Utica East neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 14.7% of residents here.
 This is a higher proportion of walking commuters than we found in 97.1% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Downtown Utica East neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Downtown Utica East neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Downtown Utica East neighborhood has more Yugoslav and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.3% of this neighborhood's residents have Yugoslav ancestry and 8.9% have Dominican ancestry.